Xcov19/project-healthcare/CONTRIBUTING.md

 ## Setting Up Your Development Environment
 ### - Install Dependencies:

-Ensure you have the necessary tools and libraries installed to develop for Project-Healthcare.
-Refer to the project's documentation for specific instructions.
+#### Set Up the Development Environment

+Run this command to use Poetry for installing all necessary tools and libraries in your virtual environment, ensuring everything works correctly with pre-commit:

+`make install`

+#### Install Code Quality Tools

+Use this command to set up automatic checks that will help catch errors in your code before you commit it:

+`pre-commit install`

 ### - Configure Your Editor (Optional):

 Set up your preferred code editor or IDE for a smooth development experience.
 Consider installing extensions or plugins for syntax highlighting, code completion, and debugging specific to the programming languages used in the project.